cjogles/game-of-life-practice/README.md

 # Conways Game of Life Plans

 - I need to create a data structure to hold the cellular automata.
+- I need them to be clickable, so each cell can change from 0 to 1 or 1 to 0.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).